Solo Travel in South Africa

 Independent South Africa trips aren’t for everyone, so you may prefer Expedia who offer package holidays to South Africa.
 Their travel packages in South Africa include accommodation and return flights. * Check prices and accommodation for Expedia

 This gorgeous guest house is right on the beachfront, overlooking the sea.
 Not only are the staff super friendly but the place is spotless and it has an outdoor pool to cool off.
 It’s really close to the National Park too.
-Prices from £60 p/n.
-Find Out More
+Choose from a sea breeze double room or a white double room.

 - Kruger – Everyone’s heard of Kruger.
 It's one of the best parks in the world and is said to offer the best safari in South Africa, with a diversity of animals and an endless landscape of African bush.